ShamsUlAzeem/konduit-serving-demo/docs.md

 ### Custom models
 Through custom Python or Java code

+### Other step types
+- Logging (for logging the data that's passing through a pipeline)
+- Image_to_ndarray (for converting image data to desired n-dimensional array)
+- Camera (for taking input from a webcam)
+- ShowImage (for showing image output)
+- Video (for taking input from a video file)
+- Others

 # How konduit-serving will be used?
 - For users who want to host their machine learning model and code to production
 - Packaging and distribution platform for apps (marketplace)